Are you prepared for a food emergency? If you’re not, you may need to rethink your preparedness priorities.

 Every time a natural disaster hits, we witness firsthand how vulnerable our system really is.
 In what sometimes can be a matter of minutes, entire grocery stores can be stripped bare by a population that’s completely unprepared to deal with even short-term disasters.
-If you’ve lived through an earthquake, hurricane or even a decent size winter storm, I’m sure you’re probably pretty familiar with the sight of an entire store filled with empty shelves.
+If you’ve lived through an earthquake, hurricane, or even a decent size winter storm, I’m sure you’re probably pretty familiar with the sight of an entire store filled with empty shelves.

 While these small-scale disasters usually only last a couple of days or weeks, they provide a very real and very disturbing glimpse into our future.
-Should our country ever be hit by a major drought, shipping disruption, fuel shortage, or war, the delivery systems we depend on will be brought to its knees in very short order.
+Should our country ever be hit by a significant drought, shipping disruption, fuel shortage, or war, the delivery systems we depend on will be brought to its knees in very short order.

-It’s already happening….
+It’s already happening…

-If you’re still not convinced, head on over to your local sporting goods store and ask to buy some ammo.
+If you’re still not convinced, head on over to your local sporting goods store and ask to buy some .22lr ammo.

 Everyone needs food; let me repeat that, everyone needs food!
-If the ammo supplies can be wiped out, by what amounts to only a handful of people when compared to those who buy food, what do you think the grocery stores will look like during a major food shortage or crisis?
+If the ammo supplies can be wiped out, what amounts to only a handful of people compared to those who buy food, what do you think the grocery stores will look like during a major food shortage or crisis?

 There will be Riots on the Streets!

-There will be riots in the streets; and that’s probably majorly understating what will happen!
+There will be riots in the streets, and that’s probably majorly understating what will happen!
 Most Americans are not prepared to survive a food shortage or crisis; they simply don’t have the skills, the supplies, or the mental strength to survive for more than a couple of days without food and water.

 You must be Prepared to Feed Yourself